| In 1941, Americans could look either east or west and find a shooting war in

 was interrupted by the war, or to obtain training or formal education that would improve

+their ability to secure gainful employment.
 With the VFW's support, several other important veterans' bills were

 passed in 1944.
 Among these was the Mustering Out Pay Act, passed February 3, 1944.
 This